-Craig Martin’s chapter on authority is a key one for thinking about the power dynamics that exuded in examples that people deem religious.
+Craig Martin’s chapter on authority is a key one for thinking about the power dynamics in examples of culture that people deem religious.
 That is to say that when people talk about religion, they often have instances of authority in mind.
-And when focus in on the role of authority in a scenario, we can better see the other social features we’ve discussed (essentialism,, habitus, classification, structure, as we as legitimation).
+And when we focus in on the role of authority in a scenario, we can better see the other social features we’ve discussed (essentialism,, habitus, classification, structure, as we as legitimation).

 If you think about it, there are authority figures all around us.
 As you proceed through the chapter, I want you to jot down no more than 10 words that help you understand the phrases in bold (which were taken from section headings).

 - Return to Origins

 - Authoritative Figures as Mirrors